lsst/LDM-230/index.rst

 Summit Data Services
 --------------------

-Summit data services refer to presistent data storage at the summit site, Most likely to satisfy use cases related to sustaining operations should the fiber be cut, or for any other need that would emerge.
+Summit data services refer to persistent data storage at the summit site, Most likely to satisfy use cases related to sustaining operations should the fiber be cut, or for any other need that would emerge.